 It does seem hard to imagine that this flop-house, which was more or less hidden when Oliver and Sikes approached it earlier, should be visible in broad daylight from the street—but the scene ensuing is powerful, and strange, enough to make this recognition worthwhile.

-Lorsborne, by nature an impetuous man, goes into the house to berate whomever is there, and finds a humpbacked old man, who claims to live there alone.
-Lorsborne says that the old man has been harboring criminals among him, but the old man replies that he has lived alone in the house for twenty-five years, and that Lorsborne is mistaken.
-Lorsborne, cowed by this embarrassing episode, returns to the carriage and to Oliver, convinced that Oliver simply got the house mixed up with another.
+Losborne, by nature an impetuous man, goes into the house to berate whomever is there, and finds a humpbacked old man, who claims to live there alone.
+Losborne says that the old man has been harboring criminals among him, but the old man replies that he has lived alone in the house for twenty-five years, and that Losborne is mistaken.
+Losborne, cowed by this embarrassing episode, returns to the carriage and to Oliver, convinced that Oliver simply got the house mixed up with another.

 Dickens appears to be scrambling the readers' expectations in this scene.
 One would imagine that the house would have some kind of link to Crackit, or perhaps to Barney, but instead one finds an old hermit who has been living there several decades.
 This weird blip—either Oliver's mistake or a strange confusion of another kind—is never ironed out or explained in the novel.